SantanaSJ/endpoint-testing-with-Postman/README.md

 # vinyl-store-app

-Spring Restful web service End Points
+Spring Restful web service End Points <br>
 We will have the following rest web services endpoints.
 Colons can be used to align columns.